NBA bans Los Angeles Clippers owner for life over racist comments

 Sterling was sued as a property owner in 2003 for discrimination in housing by the U.S. government.
 The lawsuit in federal court in Los Angeles accused him of telling his staff to rent to Asian tenants but not black or Hispanic people.

+when the owners vote on whether to force him to sell, “they will take into account a lifetime of behavior.”

-Additional reporting by Julien Linden, Curtis Skinner and Chris Francescani in New York; David Ingram in Washington; and Dana Feldman, Lisa Richwine, Alex Dobuzinskis, Ron Grover and Dan Whitcomb in Los Angeles; Editing by Steve Gorman, Grant McCool and Ken Wills
+Additional reporting by Julien Linden, Curtis Skinner and Chris Francescani in New York; David Ingram in Washington; and Dana Feldman, Lisa Richwine and Alex Dobuzinskis in Los Angeles; Editing by Steve Gorman and Grant McCool